-I'm a Seattle DUI Attorney and Bellevue DUI Lawyer, but I'm also a Seattle BUI Lawyer.
+I'm a Seattle DUI Attorney, but I'm also a Seattle BUI Lawyer.
 What's that you say?
-Well, I watch as each year boaters on Washington Lakes enjoy the pastime of riding the waters with friends and family on their boats, ski-doos and jetskis.
-This is most true at functions such as SeaFair.
+Well, I watch as each year boaters on Washington lakes enjoy the pastime of riding the waters with friends and family on their boats, ski-doos and jetskis.
+This is most true at functions such as the annual SeaFair.
 Many of those boaters often enjoy beverages while out on the lake for many hours, whether it be a cold beer or cocktail.
 That enjoyment is socially acceptable and, even, expected while on a boat soaking up the sun, but did you know that you can be subject to arrest and processing for the “operation of a vessel under the influence?”

-Seattle DUI lawyer, Nate Webb, points out that this little known statute (Operating a Vessel Under the Influence - RCW 79A.60.040) is being heavily enforced by patrol groups made up of Washington State Patrol Troopers, Sheriff's Deputies and local law enforcement.
+Seattle DUI lawyer, Nate Webb, points out that this statute (Operating a Vessel Under the Influence - RCW 79A.60.040) is being heavily enforced by patrol groups made up of Washington State Patrol Troopers, Sheriff's Deputies and local law enforcement.
 These groups prowl the waters looking for seemingly innocuous violations to form the basis for contact with a boat (e.g. “wake violations” “sitting on the hull”, etc.).
 Once contacted, you are processed and treated in the same manner as an individual contacted for investigation of drunken driving.
 (You will be contacted by police if you are consuming an alcoholic beverage and they see you in control of the boat!)
 The officers will ask you to perform “voluntary” field tests to determine your “impairment.”

-Operating a vessel under the influence (BUI) is never a good idea and certainly Seattle DUI Lawyer, Nate Webb, does not condone such behavior, but be advised that these patrol groups are out there and will surreptitiously attempt to have you provide evidence against yourself if you are suspected.
+Operating a vessel under the influence (BUI) is never a good idea and certainly Seattle BUI Lawyer, Nate Webb, does not condone such behavior, but be advised that these patrol groups are out there and will surreptitiously attempt to have you provide evidence against yourself if you are suspected.
 Most officers, once they see that there is drinking on the boat, will pursue charges against the driver, even if the operator of the vessel isn't drinking or seated behind the steering wheel – I have seen it time and again.
 Please contact Seattle DUI Attorney, Nathan Webb, if you have been charged with a BUI.

 Contact Nate Webb, a Seattle DUI Lawyer, today for a free consultation.